-Greenpro Capital Corp.: Greenpro Incubated Company Angkasa-X Establishing SpaceTech Eco-System to Support LEO Satellites Launch for ASEAN Region
+Greenpro Capital Corp.: Greenpro Incubated Company Angkasa-X Establishing SpaceTech Eco-system to Support LEO Satellites Launch for ASEAN Region

 Greenpro owns 28 million shares in Angkasa-X and is planning to list the company via an IPO on a U.S. exchange in the coming months.

 Greenpro CEO, Dr. Lee said, "We will plan the Security Token Offering (STO) as an alternative fundraising strategy to finance the companies within the SpaceTech eco-system.
-We are confident in such an innovative fundraising mechanism as recently one of our STO project (Dignity Gold) with assets value of $6 billion has been approved by CEZA authority to list on our CryptoSX Digital Asset Exchange.
+We are confident in such an innovative fundraising mechanism as recently one of our STO projects (Brighsun New Energy) with world record holding energy innovation recognised by Guinness Book of Record and $2B+ independent valuation has been approved by CEZA to list on our CryptoSX Digital Asset Exchange.

 We are proud that Angkasa-X is set to become a SpaceTech Unicorn with its vision aligned with the United Nations SDGs, to provide satellite connectivity services to serve the 670 million Southeast Asia mass populations."